deepigarg/K-Map-Minimization/README.md

-# K-Map-Minimization
+The program takes as input the minterms and don't cares of a k-map in their decimal forms, and returns the corresponding expression with minimum terms in variable form.

-Program that returns one of the boolean expressions with minimum terms
+The test program calls the main code and checks for the correctness of the program.